 - Available on demand, making it easy to fit into breaks, downtime, or before a shift begins

-- Short and focused, providing quick access to relevant information without disrupting workflow
+- Short and focused, providing quick access to relevant information, as a performance support tool, without disrupting workflow

-- Continuous, with learners engaging in frequent brief training sessions rather than setting aside a single block of time for annual training
+- Continuous, with learners engaging in frequent, but brief, training sessions rather than setting aside a single block of time for annual training

-Engage learners of all ages with Agile Microlearning
+Engage learners of all ages with gamified microlearning

-OttoLearn Agile Microlearning provides the platform your learners are looking for — all of your learners, across generations.
+OttoLearn Gamified Microlearning provides the platform your learners are looking for — all of your learners, across generations.

 Otto provides what adult learners want.
-Talk to an Agile Microlearning expert today, and we’ll get started on an OttoLearn solution for your multigenerational workforce.
+Talk to a microlearning expert today, and we’ll get started on an OttoLearn solution for your multigenerational workforce.

 Access to knowledge or performance support tools